Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/building.rst

 Gradle
 ------

-rosjava_core uses the `Gradle`_ build system in tandem with an external maven repository which supplies dependencies.
+rosmobile_core uses the `Gradle`_ build system in tandem with an external maven repository which supplies dependencies.

-To build rosjava_core and install it to your local `Maven`_ repository, execute the `gradle wrapper`_:
+To build rosmobile_core and install it to your local `Maven`_ repository, execute the `gradle wrapper`_:

 .. code-block:: bash

-  cd rosjava_core
+  cd rosmobile_core
   ./gradlew install

 To build the documentation, you may execute the docs task: